UC-Berkeley-Extension/global/README.md

 *NOTE: the Pantheon build is not currently using Config Split, which may be desired for local development once the site goes live.*

-## Building an Artifact

-To build an artifact, follow these steps:

-1. `ddev ssh`
-1. `cd ..` -- This should put you in the `/var/www/html` directory
-1. `phing artifact`
-1. When prompted to `Push artifact changes to the 'deploy' branch?`, enter [0] to accept.

-This process can take 5 minutes or so, as the entire node and composer install processes must take place.

-For documentation on other commands available, see [The Build github documentation](https://github.com/palantirnet/the-build/blob/develop/docs/artifacts.md)

 ## Pre-deployment